dlsc-software-consulting-gmbh/jfxcentral-data/libraries/workbenchfx/readme.md

 ![screenshot of an application created with WorkbenchFX](docs/images/workbenchFX_in_use.png)

-The most important components are noted in the picture and the corresponding table below:
+The most important components of *WorkbenchFX* are shown in the picutre above and the corresponding table below:

 ![screenshot of the addModulePage](docs/images/components/addModulePage.png)